Register right. Launch strong.

 • Update directors/changes with ROC - within 30 days

-• LLP: Annual return, Statement of Accounts, income tax return, GST return
+• LLP: Annual return, Statement of Accounts, income tax return, GST return (if applicable)

 • OPC: Same as Private Limited

-Consequences: heavy penalties (₹1,000–10,000+), director disqualification for 6 months to 5 years, company struck off from ROC, loss of legal protections, inability to operate bank accounts.
-Revival costs ₹5,000–15,000 additionally.
+Non-filing of annual returns leads to severe consequences: heavy penalties (₹1,000-10,000+), director disqualification for 6 months to 5 years, company/LLP struck off from ROC, loss of legal identity and protections, inability to operate bank accounts, legal complications, and investor concerns.
+The company can be revived but costs additional ₹5,000-15,000.
+File returns on time to avoid these issues.

 Key Takeaways for Company Registration